michhar/maskrcnn-python-app/README.md

 For other errors:

-2. Try `pythonw` instead of `python` or `python3`.
+1. Try `pythonw` instead of `python` or `python3`.
-3. Try a `venv` virtual environment.
-3. Try using the system Python 3.
+2. Try using the system Python 3.
-4. Upgrade pip (`pip install --upgrade pip`).
+3. Upgrade pip (`pip install --upgrade pip`).

 ## Contributing

 Contributions are welcome.
-Feel free to file issues and pull requests on the repo and we'll address them as we can.
+Feel free to file issues and pull requests on the repo and I'll address them as I can.
 Learn more about how you can help on our [Contribution Rules & Guidelines](/CONTRIBUTING.md).

 ## Credits